 Tie It All Together

-I love large front porches as much as the next person, but for some people, it’s a hassle having to decorate that entire thing every winter.
-The truth is that you don’t need a lot of decorations for a large porch if the ones you have are placed intelligently.
-Just divide up the entire space to the number of decorations you have (in this case, outdoor wreaths) and place them evenly to fill up the entire space.
-As you can see in the picture, the center theme is mostly natural and there aren’t too many elements placed on the porch.
+You don’t need a lot of decorations for a large porch if the ones you have are placed intelligently.
+Just divide the entire space by the number of decorations you have (in this case, outdoor wreaths) and place them evenly to fill up the entire space.
+As you can see in the picture, the central theme is mostly natural, and there aren’t too many elements placed on the porch.

 When you want to decorate a large porch, you can’t go wrong with garlands and Christmas lights.
 These two items are probably the cheapest way to decorate a large space, so they are perfect for people who don’t want to spend money on giant nutcrackers and large wooden reindeer.
 Opting for hanging Christmas lights is an excellent idea if you have a porch because it creates a beautiful visual effect, almost as if glowing icicles were hanging from the roof.